SD › Las Vegas › When to Go

 - Las Vegas Tribute Festival – A long weekend of entertainment over four days in mid-July, the Las Vegas Tribute Festival at Sam’s Town celebrates the life and legacy of Elvis Presley.
 The event includes three headline shows and a contest among the world’s top tribute artists.

 - NBA Summer League – It’s warm up time.
 See the future stars of the NBA in preseason action at the Thomas & Mack Center and the Cox Pavilion on the UNLV campus.
 It’s a great way for basketball fans to see multiple games over 14 straight days in July.

 - Big Dog’s Summer Beer Fest – Generally held on the last Saturday of July, this beer and music festival is free to all and features over 40 brews from around the region and the world, along with live reggae music, raffles, and great BBQ.

 Las Vegas in August

-- DEF CON – The world’s largest annual hacker conventions is held annually over four days in early August, August 4-7, 2016.
+- DEF CON – The world’s largest annual hacker conventions is held annually over four days in early August.
 Running for nearly 25 years now, it brings together hackers, government agencies and corporate IT professionals to absorb cutting edge hacking research as well as to test their skills with hacking contests.

 Las Vegas in September